 This step generates cDNA strands on the RNA hybridized to the bead primers.
-One RT mix below is sufficient for the processing of $\sim$ 90,000 beads (the maximum number of beads we have currently tested in a single RT reaction).
+One RT mix below is sufficient for the processing of ~90,000 beads.

+Note: 90,000 beads is the maximum number of beads that we've tested in a TechDev experiment.